 - Growth Through Acquisitions.
 We intend to take advantage of strategic acquisition opportunities, including using our common stock as public currency to become a logical consolidator in our market areas.
-As of December 31, 2018, there were more than 160 banks in Texas and New Mexico with total assets between \$250 million and \$1.0 billion, which provides us with ample opportunities to make acquisitions that increase shareholder value both in our existing markets and in attractive new markets in those states.
+As of December 31, 2018, there were more than 160 banks in Texas and New Mexico with total assets between \$250 million and \$1.0 billion, which provides us with ample opportunities to make acquisitions that increase shareholder value both in our existing markets and in attractive new markets in those states, including in Midland and Odessa, Texas.
 Catalysts for acquisition activity include scale and operational issues, excessive regulation, shareholder liquidity needs, and management succession concerns.
 We believe that our longstanding presence in West Texas, our culture of emphasizing employees as our most important asset, and our financial commitment to helping our communities will give us a significant advantage in making us an acquirer of choice.
 We acquired an online mortgage platform and staff from an Overland Park, Kansas-based mortgage company at the end of November 2018 as part of our strategy to enhance our consumer-direct business model for our mortgage operations to accompany our traditional brick-and-mortar delivery channels.
-We employ 35 full-time employees at this location.
+We employ 32 full-time employees at this location.
 We are not currently party to any arrangements, understandings, or agreements to make any material acquisitions. - Operational Improvements Through Enterprise Risk Management.
 We implemented a rigorous ERM system in the aftermath of the financial crisis, and view this development as a defining event for our institution.
 This system delivers a systematic approach to risk measurement and enhances the effectiveness of risk management across the institution.
 Integrating this system into our culture and strategic decision making has improved all functional areas of the business.
 Our asset quality has improved significantly by enhancing our underwriting process and establishing a specific credit appetite that aligns to the broader enterprise risk management framework.
 Operational oversight has been heightened to include monitoring for potential personnel, process and systems issues.
 We have also implemented monitoring and controls for other functional areas such as information security and technology, vendor management, liquidity, interest rate risk, compliance and company reputation.
 We believe the ERM program has positioned our company to better consummate acquisitions with less risk and increased cost savings.
 In addition, we believe we are one of the only community banks in our size range and market area to implement such a comprehensive risk management system. - Improving Efficiency and Profitability.
 We have invested in a number of systems and processes that we believe are comparable to those of much larger financial institutions.
 These include our new operations center located in Lubbock which houses back-office processing for deposit operations, loan operations, mortgage operations, and corporate training.
 We are also investing in digital and payments technologies to increase efficiencies and streamline processes.
-These technologies including remote deposit capture software for business customers, expanded usage of electronic signatures, online
+These technologies including remote deposit capture software for business customers, expanded usage of electronic signatures, online account tools, and technologies that facilitate more efficient item processing.
+We believe these investments will allow us to scale our business without commensurate additional expenses and help us further reduce our efficiency ratio over time.
+Our efficiency ratio was 77.6% and 77.9% for the years ended December 31, 2018 and 2017, respectively.